The Best Natural Building Materials for Eco Homes in the UK: Timber, Cork, Wool and More

 1. Reclaimed Wood

-Reclaimed timber offers three major benefits:
+Reclaimed timber offers three significant advantages:

-We’re currently using reclaimed wood on our Renewable Container Living project, and it remains one of the most satisfying ways to bring natural character into a modern eco-home.
-An example project of ours that is using reclaimed timberRenewable Container Living.
+We're currently using reclaimed wood on our Renewable Container Living project.
+It remains one of the most satisfying ways to bring natural character into a contemporary eco home, and one of the few materials that genuinely improves with age.

 2. Natural Fibre Insulation (Wool, Hemp, etc.)

-Natural fibre insulation contains no harmful VOCs.
-Wool is particularly good at regulating humidity, absorbing moisture without losing performance.
+• Healthier indoor environments - No harmful VOCs.
+Wool in particular is excellent at regulating humidity, absorbing and releasing moisture without losing its thermal performance.

 3. Recycled Metal Roofing